Cldwlkn13/trumps/README.md

 ---

 ## Features
-- All setup and gameplay is conducted on one page.
+- All setup and gameplay is conducted on one html page.

 **Header** contains
 - Title of the game.